28 Best Things to do in Salt Spring Island, BC

 Every Saturday from April - October, the Salt Spring Market features over 100 local vendors.
 All products must be produced by the vendor selling them.
 You’ll also find delicious food stalls and live music to enjoy!

-There are so many amazing vendors at the Saturday market, it's hard not to bust open your wallet.
-I was browsing a local vendor named Bohemian Arts Mixed Media Studio, when a beautiful dark green ring caught my eye.
-The vendor said it was a tourmaline stone as she pulled out an ancient looking book from the back.
-She then said she would give me a reading based on the stone I chose.
+There are so many unique vendors at the Saturday market, it's hard not to bust open your wallet.
+I was browsing a local vendor named Bohemian Arts Mixed Media Studio when a beautiful dark green ring caught my eye.
+The vendor said it was a tourmaline stone as she pulled out an ancient-looking book from the back.
+She then gave me a reading based on my chosen stone.

-I was told tourmaline is a stone that may look black, but once the sun shines on it you see all of the different green layers inside.
-It symbolizes the heart chakra and allowing the right side of your brain to have a stronger connection to the analytical left side of your brain.
-The stone represents living more in the moment and making deeper decisions to promote self healing and completeness.
+I learned that tourmaline appears black at first glance, but when illuminated by sunlight, it reveals intricate layers of green.
+The stone is associated with the heart chakra and allowing the intuitive right side of your brain to have a stronger connection to the analytical left side of your brain.
+It symbolizes living more in the present and making deeper decisions to promote self-healing and completeness.

 I discovered this ring before we left on our world trip and brought it with me!
-I thought it was quite fitting, since I’m definitely on the analytical side, but took a big leap to follow my passion of travel.
+I thought it was quite fitting since I’m definitely on the analytical side, but took a big leap to follow my passion for travel.

 3. Sample cheese at the award winning Salt Spring Island Cheese Farm